StudyClubForSplunk/conf23/Phase_1_Installing_Splunk.md

 ### [Discussion Point] : The how and why of starting Splunk for the first time
+What account should we run Splunk as?
+Best practive v Organisational standards
 ```
 /opt/splunk/bin/splunk start --accept-license --answer-yes
 ```